spinen/laravel-formio/README.md

     });
 ```

-to get a paylod like this...
+to get a payload like this...

 ```json
 {